exasol/transformers-extension/doc/user_guide/user_guide.md

 The inference results are presented with predicted _LABEL_ and confidence _SCORE_ columns, combined with the inputs used when calling this UDF.

-In case of any error during model loading or prediction, these new columns are set to `null` and column _ERROR_MESSAGE_ is set to the stacktrace of the error.
+In case of any error during model loading or prediction, these new columns are set to `NULL` and column _ERROR_MESSAGE_ is set to the stacktrace of the error.

 ### Question Answering UDF